Should

 Who pays

-Visitors (hotel add-on + visitor mobility pass)
+Visitors (hotel add-on, visitor mobility pass, event-tied surcharges)

 Why fair

-Captures willingness-to-pay without reburdening residents
+Captures willingness-to-pay without reburdening residents; SF hosts ~25M visitors/yr

 Visitor adoption rate10%